My Love Letter to Telegraph Operators and Their Heartbreaking Tragedies

 “What Did the Romans Ever do for Us?”

-Anyway, the ancient Romans engineered arch bridges.
+And here’s the answer: The ancient Romans engineered arch bridges.

 You can picnic underneath the pictured stone arch bridge at Tunnelview Historic Site in Western PA (near Saltsburg).